Expand description

 §Optional Features

-crate provides the following optional Cargo features:
+The heapless crate provides the following optional Cargo features:

 §Minimum Supported Rust Version (MSRV)